nesevis/exhaust/README.md

 let evenGen = #gen(.int().filter { $0 % 2 == 0 })
 ```

-Most property-based testing frameworks implement filters as rejection sampling — generate a value, test the predicate, throw it away and retry if it fails.
+Most property-based testing frameworks implement filters as rejection sampling: generate a value, test the predicate, throw it away and retry if it fails.
 This works when the valid region is large, but becomes impractical when valid values are sparse (balanced trees, well-formed inputs, values satisfying multiple constraints).

 Exhaust takes a different approach by default.
 Because generators are inspectable data structures, the framework can analyze the generator's branching points and measure how often each branch leads to a value that satisfies the predicate.
 It then reweights the branches to favor valid outputs before generation begins — a technique called Choice Gradient Sampling (CGS).
 The result is that filtered generators produce valid values efficiently even when the acceptance rate under rejection sampling would be vanishingly small.